 The DaCapo Chamber Players; “Serenata” in Boca Raton; Folk tune project; Jennifer Rivera on GPR Records

-“Serenata, Cuban Suite No. 1″ for violin and piano, will be performed at Atlantic University in Boca Raton on Sunday Feb.
-1, at 3 p.m.
-Violinist Laura Klugherz, who performed the Serenata at Colgate College last fall, will be accompanied by Heather Coltman at the piano.
+“Serenata, Cuban Suite No. 1″ for violin and piano, was performed at Atlantic University in Boca Raton on Sunday Feb.
+1. Violinist Laura Klugherz, who performed the Serenata at Colgate College last fall, was accompanied by Heather Coltman at the piano.
 Details.

-On February 25 at 6 p.m. there will be a private recital at the Century Association in New York City featuring the world premiere of a song commissioned by Luigi Terruso, “We Two Boys” for baritone and piano, based on the Whitman poem.
-Bass baritone Robert Osborne will perform with Todd Crow at the piano.
+On February 25 at 6 p.m. there was a private recital at the Century Association in New York City featuring the world premiere of a song commissioned by Luigi Terruso, “We Two Boys” for baritone and piano, based on the Whitman poem.
+Bass baritone Robert Osborne sang with Todd Crow at the piano.